Withdrawal from the University

-- Submit the completed form to the Registrar's office by 5:00 p.m. on the last day of classes in the semester from which you are withdrawing.
+- Submit the completed form according to instructions on the form to the Registrar's office at University Park by 5:00 p.m. on the last day of classes in the semester from which you are withdrawing.

-Students who withdraw receive a tuition adjustment in accordance with Penn State's Tuition Adjustment Policy.
-Adjustments are made to tuition only; the fees for information technology, activities, and facilities are nonrefundable.
+*Students who withdraw receive a tuition adjustment in accordance with Penn State's Tuition Adjustment Policy.
+Adjustments are made to tuition only; the information technology, activities, facilities, and international undergraduate student fees are nonrefundable.

 **Students who live in the residence halls must vacate their rooms within twenty-four hours of filing the official withdrawal form and must check out of the hall before leaving.
 The Housing Assignment Office, 814-865-7501, will determine the amount of the refund if any is owed to the student.

-At the written request of a student, the Senior Director of the Office of Student Conduct may approve a disciplinary withdrawal in cases when the student is charged by the University and is also criminally charged for the same incident.
-A disciplinary withdrawal will be approved, if appropriate, to delay the University's hearing or deposition until the pending criminal matter (felony level only) has been resolved.
+At the written request of a student, the Senior Director of the Office of Student Conduct may approve a disciplinary withdrawal in cases when the student is charged by the University and is (or may be) criminally charged for the same incident.
+A disciplinary withdrawal will be approved, if appropriate, to delay the University's conduct process until the pending criminal matter has been resolved or until another agreed upon time frame has elapsed.
 The disciplinary withdrawal may include a specific time limit so that the University's discipline process will not be jeopardized.
 When a request for a disciplinary withdrawal is approved, the student may not register for or attend classes, reside on campus, or use or visit University facilities on any Penn State campus.
 A hold will be placed on the student's registration for the period of the disciplinary withdrawal and will be noted on the student's transcript.
 The student may not re-enroll until the hold is removed.
 For more information, contact the Office of Student Conduct, 814-863-0342, at University Park or the Office of Student Affairs at other Penn State campuses.

 Students withdrawing for medical reasons do not need any special verification to do so, but must use the withdrawal form.
 Medical withdrawal is not used for the illness of a family member.
 When processing a medical withdrawal, the student should check the box titled "Medical" on the withdrawal form.
-In some cases, when there is significant concern about individual or community health, the director of University Health Services can require students who have processed a medical withdrawal to obtain medical clearance for re-enrollment.
+Students processing a medical withdrawal can petition the Bursar's office for a possible tuition waiver.
+In some cases, when there is significant concern about individual or community health, the director of University Health Services (or designee) can require students who have processed a medical withdrawal to obtain medical clearance for re-enrollment.